• Skip to primary navigation

 The diversity of agriculture and agribusiness enterprises in Texas provides opportunities for a wide variety of research.
 We conduct impactful, relevant and innovative research at the intersection of agriculture and the environment, promoting long-term sustainability of social, ecological and food systems.

-Research and outreach expenditures by our faculty is approximately $10 million each year.
+Our faculty experts receive approximately $2 million in private and federal grants each year to conduct multidisciplinary research, making them a gateway for science-based policy.
 Thanks to the dedicated work of our faculty to publish and disseminate their findings, our department is among the top five in the country in research output in our discipline.

 Browse Research Publications